cadesalaberry/SnakeCharmer/README.md

 Create `1 ≤ p < m` snakes of length `1 ≤ n < m` in an `m × m` grid, assuming `m > 10`.
 Each snake moves every `t`ms, for `t > 0`, and keeps track of how many successful movements it made.
 The simulation should end after approximately `1`min, or when no snake can move, at which point snakes should stop (if any can move) and you should print out how many total movements were made by each snake.

+# How it Works

+Each snake is controlled by a thread, thus moving independently.
+To avoid conflicts when travelling, I used the environnement (the grid) as a controller to decide what to do in case of conflict.
+When a snake moves, he locks the cell in which he will go to avoid anybody getting there before him.
+Once in the cell, he removes his tail from the cell it was in, making it available for another snake to move into.

+I found `n=7` to be the best size of snakes, for they cannot get stuck into themselves.

 # Sample Output